-Once a bastion of conservatism, Catholicism and tradition, Puebla has come out of its colonial-era shell in recent years.
+Once a bastion of conservatism, Catholicism and tradition, Puebla has come out of its colonial-era shell.
 The city retains a fantastically well-preserved center, a stunning cathedral and a wealth of beautiful churches, while younger poblanos (people from Puebla) are embracing the city’s increasingly thriving art and nightlife scenes.

-The city is well worth a visit, with 70 churches in the historic center alone, more than a thousand colonial buildings adorned with the azulejos (painted ceramic tiles) for which the city is famous, and a long culinary history that can be explored in any restaurant or food stall.
+The city is well worth a visit, with 70 churches in the historic center alone, more than 1000 colonial-era buildings adorned with the Talavera (painted ceramic tiles) for which the city is famous, and a long culinary history that can be explored at any restaurant or food stall.
 For a city of its size, Puebla is far more relaxed and less gridlocked than you might expect.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Puebla.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Puebla.